How To Record PowerPoint Presentations With Audio: Two Simple Methods Explained Step by Step

 iSpring Suite tab

-The next step will vary depending on your needs.
-The tool offers 3 options:
+The next step will vary depending on your needs. iSpring Suite offers 3 recording options:

 • Create a simple recording with preset parameters like noise removal and volume options

-• Record audio that synchronizes with slide and animation timings
+• Record audio that synchronizes with the PowerPoint slide and animation timings

 • Convert text to speech

-Follow this guide if you don’t have any animations or effects in your presentation and just want to add high-quality narration to your presentation.
+Follow this approach if you don’t have any animations or effects in your presentation and just want to add high-quality narration to your presentation.

-Please note that you can apply some settings prior to recording.
+Please note that you can apply some settings before recording.
 For example, you can set noise removal and volume, which will make your narration more comprehensible and easier to edit.
 Click on Options to set the desired parameters.

 Synchronize audio with animations

-Follow this guide if you have animations in your presentations and want them to appear at specific points during your speech.
+Use this approach if you have animations in your presentations and want them to appear at specific points during your speech.

 1. Click Manage Narration.